-The specifications for the WST are laid out in the performance objective.
+These tests are scored as pass/fail only.
+The key to evaluating mastery of the curriculum by examining the WST lies in the specifications of the performance objective.
 To score the test results, the instructor should look for the elements listed in the performance objective and score the trainee according to how many of the elements were addressed and how well they were addressed.